Woodford to sue Olympus, drops leadership bid

-TOKYO The ousted British CEO of disgraced Olympus Corp, who blew the whistle on a $1.7 billion (1.1 billion pounds) accounting fraud, dropped his bid to return to lead the medical device maker, blaming cosy ties between its management and big Japanese shareholders and saying the saga had taken its toll on his family.
+TOKYO The ousted British CEO of disgraced Olympus Corp, who blew the whistle on a $1.7 billion (1.0 billion pound) accounting fraud, dropped his bid to return to lead the medical device maker, blaming cosy ties between its management and big Japanese shareholders and saying the saga had taken its toll on his family.

 Michael Woodford's campaign against its management rocked the once-proud maker of endoscopes and cameras, but failed to win over Japanese institutional shareholders including Olympus' main lenders, who support a board that has been castigated for insufficient oversight.